 I’m a huge fan of celebrating holidays in the classroom, but still incorporating academics!
-These are my five favorite Halloween activities that I use with my fifth grade students, but you could totally use these with any upper elementary class.
+These are my EIGHT favorite Halloween activities that I used with my fifth grade students, but you could totally use these with any upper elementary class.

 1. Haunted Homophones

-My kids STRUGGLE with homophones every year, so this is a standard that I throw into our activities whenever I can!
+My kids STRUGGLED with homophones every year, so this is a standard that I throw into our activities whenever I can!
 These spooky task cards have students correctly complete the Halloween-themed sentences in order to solve a riddle!
-These are great practice and my kiddos love the fun sentences.
+These are great practice, and my kiddos love the fun sentences.
 This is my absolute favorite of the Halloween activities for upper elementary students!